Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-To ensure sustainable management of our forest ecosystems, Alberta Agriculture and Forestry (AF) maintains a network of permanent sample plots (PSPs) across the province.
+To ensure sustainable management of our forest ecosystems, the Alberta government maintains a network of permanent sample plots (PSPs) across the province.
 These PSPs give us a better understanding of stand dynamics – how trees grow and stands change over time.
 This information is key to determining sustainable timber harvesting and monitoring forest health.

 There are approximately 1,200 PSP locations, each containing single or multiple plots.
 Trees in each plot are tagged and re-measured every 5 to 20 years for growth, mortality and damage, to monitor forest health and development.
 The earliest plots have been continuously measured since 1960, though the majority were established in the 1980s.